-Premium assessments are 20 basis points on adjusted insured debt outstanding unless reduced by the Board of Directors.
+The Farm Credit Act requires premium assessments to be 20 basis points on adjusted insured debt outstanding unless they are reduced by the board of directors.
 There is a risk surcharge of up to 10 basis points on nonaccrual loans and on other-than-temporarily impaired investments.
-In addition, the Farm Credit Act reduces the total insured debt on which premiums are assessed.
-It bases premiums on outstanding insured debt obligations adjusted downward by 90 percent of federal government-guaranteed loans and investments and by 80 percent of state government-guaranteed loans and investments.
+In addition, the act reduces the total insured debt on which premiums are assessed.
+The act requires that premiums be based on outstanding insured debt obligations adjusted downward by 90 percent of federal government-guaranteed loans and investments and by 80 percent of state government-guaranteed loans and investments.

-The most important factors in determining premium rates for 2015 were the level of the Insurance Fund and the prospects for growth during the year.
-The Insurance Fund began 2015 at \$207 million below the 2 percent secure base level.
-Based on System growth projections that ranged from 2.0 to 5.0 percent, with a 4.2 percent weighted average, the FCSIC Board set the assessment rate on adjusted insured debt at 13 basis points for 2015.
+The most important factors in determining premium rates for 2016 were the Insurance Fund balance and prospects for Systemwide debt growth during the year.
+The Insurance Fund began 2016 at \$290 million below the 2 percent secure base level.
+Based on System growth projections that ranged from 2.4 percent to 6.7 percent, with a 4.5 percent weighted average, the FCSIC board set the assessment rate on adjusted insured debt at 16 basis points for the first half of 2016 and 18 basis points for the second half of 2016.

-Through May 2015, insured debt outstanding decreased by \$2.0 billion or 0.9 percent.
-Also in May, we surveyed the four System banks to update prospects for growth in their use of insured debt obligations during the remainder of 2015.
-Growth estimates ranged from 1.2 to 6.5 percent with a weighted average growth rate of 4.0 percent.
+Through May 2016, insured debt outstanding increased by \$8.4 billion or 3.4 percent.
+We conducted a survey of the four System banks in May 2016 to update growth projections for the use of insured debt obligations for the remainder of 2016.
+Growth estimates ranged from 5.0 percent to 6.8 percent, with a weighted average growth rate of 5.8 percent.

-Based on interim financials from May 31, 2015, the Insurance Fund was estimated to be at 1.96 percent of adjusted insured obligations or \$72 million below the secure base amount, an improvement of \$135 million from the beginning of the year.
-As a result, the Board, at its June meeting, maintained the premium assessment rate on adjusted insured debt at 13 basis points for the remainder of 2015.
+Interim financial statements for May 31, 2016, indicated that the Insurance Fund was estimated to be at 1.88 percent of adjusted insured obligations, or \$270 million below the secure base amount.
+This represented an improvement of \$20 million from the beginning of the year.
+The board, at its June meeting, maintained the premium assessment rate on adjusted insured debt at 18 basis points for the second half of 2016.

-During the second half of 2015, Systemwide use of insured debt obligations increased more than projected (see table 3).
-In December alone, Systemwide insured debt obligations grew \$5.7 billion.
-Consequently, the Insurance Fund finished 2015 below the 2 percent secure base level, at 1.87 percent of adjusted insured obligations or \$290 million below the target level.
+Systemwide use of insured debt obligations increased more than expected during the second half of 2016 (see table 3).
+In December alone, Systemwide insured debt obligations grew \$3.6 billion.
+Consequently, the Insurance Fund finished 2016 below the 2 percent secure base level, at 1.96 percent of adjusted insured obligations or \$88 million below the target level.